“You make the path boldly and follow it fearfully.”

 “Caste is the powerful infrastructure that holds each group in its place.”

 Ever since I started reading a history of the United States, I’ve been thinking long and hard about how our past has led to our present.
 I am reassessing many of my assumptions about our core values.
-This provocative book … Continue reading
+This provocative book is challenging me even further.
+Wilkerson argues that “Just … Read More

 “It’s one thing to know a lot and to have experienced a lot, but it’s quite another to know how you feel about what you’ve observed and lived.”

 We can’t assume that all novelists who create likable characters are likable themselves, but I imagine that Richard Russo is.
-In this collection of essays, he is warm, funny, and self-deprecating – traits that characterize many of the people in … Continue reading
+In this collection of essays, he is warm, funny, and self-deprecating – traits that characterize many of the people in his novels.
+For example, he tells us about the classmate … Read More

 “Wasn’t memory, that bully and oppressor, supposed to become soft and spongy?”